wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ### Demo 8 (Virgin Joomla install)

-1. Follow the all the pre-requisite at the top of this page
+1. Assuming that you have your valid credentials in your credentials file on your laptop (if you don't know what this is, go to the beginning of this document and start there) follow the steps in "POPULATE YOUR STACKSCRIPT" above.
-2. Once the pre-requisite steps are all followed, also alter the following settings in your Stackscript:
+2. Once the steps in POPULATE YOUR STACKCRIPT have been followed fully, make the following additional changes to the advanced settings of your Stackscript.

->     "The number (1, 2 or 3) of the template you are using" to "1"
+>     set "The number (1, 2 or 3) of the template you are using" to "1"
->     "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
+>     set "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
->     "APPLICATION" to "joomla"
+>     set "APPLICATION" to "joomla"
->     "APPLICATION IDENTIFIER" to "1"
+>     set "APPLICATION IDENTIFIER" to "1"
->     "JOOMLA VERSION" and set it to the latest version of Joomla for example, "5.1.2"
+>     set "JOOMLA VERSION" and set it to the latest version of Joomla for example, "5.1.2"
->     "BUILD CHOICE" to "0"
+>     set "BUILD CHOICE" to "0"
->     "BUILD ARCHIVE CHOICE" to "virgin"
+>     set "BUILD ARCHIVE CHOICE" to "virgin"
->     "BASELINE DB REPOSITORY" to "VIRGIN"
+>     set "BASELINE DB REPOSITORY" to "VIRGIN"
->     "APPLICATION BASELINE SOURCECODE REPOSITORY" to "JOOMLA:5.1.2"
+>     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "JOOMLA:5.1.2"

 You can then deploy your Linode using your Stackscript and wait for your Joomla install will come online at the URL you specified in your stackscript